Skip to content

 So, in no particular order…

-Ethica Diamonds, formerly KinetIQue, who retail beautiful, ethical, engagement rings and other jewellery featuring the IQ Diamond, a man-made alternative to the mined diamond, that has no ethical or environmental cost.
-I have done a huge amount of research for Ethica, over the last four years, researching blogs and web content looking into the abuses around the mined diamond industry, as well as lighter pieces such as how to buy an engagement ring.
+A jeweller which retails beautiful, ethical, engagement rings and other jewellery featuring alternatives to mined diamonds.
+I have done a huge amount of research for this business, over the last four years, researching blogs and web content looking into the abuses around the mined diamond industry, as well as lighter pieces such as how to buy an engagement ring.
 Fascinating subject, that I had no idea existed before I started working for them.

 Cornwall Voluntary Sector Forum, the umbrella organisation for the voluntary sector in Cornwall.
 I have been their Communications Officer for three years, writing over a thousand news items, and slightly more noticeboard items for their website, and daily newsletter & social media posts.
 I have consequently learned a huge amount about various subjects that are of interest to, or are about, the voluntary sector in Cornwall, which is huge in itself.
 Our Members cover everything from animal rights, homelessness, child sexual exploitation, the environment, support for those leaving prison, dealing with addiction, mental health issues, ill health or disabilities, people working with children, young people, and various other disadvantaged or marginalised groups, and many, many others besides.
 Membership is free, if you’re in the voluntary sector…